1973 Greek republic referendum: Background

-Papadopoulos, in a move which would bolster his own authority, deposed the king.
+In a move which would bolster his own authority, Papadopoulos sought to depose the king.
 On 1 June, a Constituent Act was proclaimed, which declared Greece a presidential republic, with Papadopoulos as president.
+The act was to be confirmed by a plebiscite held on 29 July 1973.

+Campaign

-The act was to be confirmed by a plebiscite, which was held on 29 July 1973.
-The defunct political parties and their leaders urged for a "No" as a sign of opposition to the regime, but the vote was tightly controlled by the junta, and the results were predictably favourable to the regime.
+Defunct political parties and their leaders urged for a "No" as a sign of opposition to the regime, but the vote was tightly controlled by the junta, and the results were predictably favourable to the regime, as the process did not involve electoral catalogues.

 Results

 Aftermath

-Papadopoulos promised a return to democratic and parliamentary rule, based on the provisions of the new Constitution, and appointed Spyros Markezinis as Prime Minister, and he called elections for February 10, 1974.
+Papadopoulos promised a return to democratic and parliamentary rule, based on the provisions of the new Constitution, and appointed Spyros Markezinis as Prime Minister, and he called elections for 10 February 1974.
 His attempt at controlled democratisation failed after the Athens Polytechnic uprising and the hardliners' coup under Dimitrios Ioannidis that followed.
-The forms of the Republic were maintained until the final collapse of the junta in July 1974, and on 8 December 1974, another referendum was held, in which the Greek people confirmed the abolition of the monarchy, and the establishment of the current Third Hellenic Republic.
+The forms of the Republic were maintained until the final collapse of the junta in July 1974 and the transitional period that followed (i.e. monarchy was not restored), and on 8 December 1974, another referendum was held, in which the Greek people confirmed the abolition of the monarchy, and the establishment of the current Third Hellenic Republic.